-How do the human resource management practices of small, entrepreneurial firms develop following external financing?
+How do the HR management practices of small, entrepreneurial firms develop following external financing?
 Professors Sinéad Monaghan, Martha O’Hagan-Luff and Francesca Di Pietro, Trinity Business School, share their research findings.

 Given their limited resources, we know that small firms draw on funding from external sources to scale-up their growth, improve market positioning and access expertise and support.
 However, this external financing can also alter the internal dynamics of their organisation in areas such as functional operations, governance or management.
 One such area which is most susceptible to change is human resource management (HRM) practices.
 This can be positive, in terms of facilitating talent acquisition, competitiveness and performance, but there can also be significant pressures on small firms to change their growth trajectory and resource configuration.